rgreminger/tilburg-science-hub/slides/coursesetup.md

 > - I prefer to do this in English...
 - I assume you have viewed the [course page](https://hannesdatta.github.io/course-jads2020/)
 - If I’m going too fast (and I will), slow me down!
+- I may deviate from the timing
-- I'm from marketing analytics, *not* data science
+- I'm from marketing analytics, *not* data science, not IT
 - I heavily refer to [Tilburg Science Hub](http://tilburgsciencehub.com)
 - I'm using this slide deck for the first time
 - I'm not the most efficient person to talk to... ;)

 ::: notes